ilyasergey/scilla-benchmarks/README.md

 ## Installation

-To run the benchmarks, you must have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.
+In order to run the benchmarks, you must have the software listed below.

+1. Docker
+2. Docker Compose
+3. Python3
+4. Python PIP
+5. Virtualenv (Optional)

 It is suggested to use `pip install docker-compose` to install `docker-compose`.

 In the root directory, run the `build` command to build the images: